about kat boogaard

 See those two adorable puppers over there?
-Those are my rescue dogs (aka greatest loves of my life), Bert and Gracie.
+Those are my rescue dogs (aka the other greatest loves of my life), Bert and Gracie.
 They’re both complete and total mutts (I'm not kidding—we’ve done the DNA tests) with some hard luck stories that won me over immediately.

 They're also nothin' but trouble.
 I have a running list of the ridiculous things they've eaten (ahem, a $25 Barnes & Noble gift card, anyone?) to prove it.